 Color is in the Lighting

-The way color and lighting combine in a room can completely change the color effects on mood.
+The way color and light combine in a room can completely change the color effects on mood.
 A bright yellow room that also gets a lot of direct sunlight goes from cheerful to stressful.
 A room with a dark accent wall, but without many windows, can feel confining and depressing.

 Lighting is also your ticket to using bold, bright colors without overwhelming your decor.
 Put a dark accent wall in a room with lots of natural light.
 Use pale colors in darker rooms to make them feel larger.
 You control the feeling without losing out on your favorite color choices.